dkackman/chia-dotnet/README.md

   - as of 1.3.1 (if you find something missing please create an issue)
 - Static types for chia input and outputs
 - Supports connecting via the `daemon` on `wss` or directly to each service with `https`
-  - both `https` and `wss` use tha same interfaces so switching is seemless
+  - both `https` and `wss` use tha same interfaces so switching is seamless

 ### Examples